 These are my stats direct from Pinterest in February:

 As you can see the monthly viewers are only at just over 8k, and I had 80 followers.

 In March I started to spend a bit more time on it and on the 22nd March I started using Tailwind.

 This is a big jump month on month, but nothing like the jump in April:

 As you can see not only have the average monthly pinterest viewers increased massively but also the monthly engaged viewers has too.
 The difference between the two is the people that engage with your post have either read it, or pinned it.

-Now look at the last 7 days:
+Now look at the last 7 days in April: